dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

  { 'name': 'large jawbreaker', 'price': 0.10 }
 ];
 ```
-Modify your program in (a) to add name, prices, and extended costs columns to the table for products objects given the `products` array.
+Modify your program to add name, prices, and extended costs columns to the table for products objects given the `products` array.

 Put your code or a link to the code in your repo here:
 ```